Software development: how to create a winning MVP design

 Best practices to apply to MVP design

 Check similar MVPs.
 To win the competition, it is unnecessary to reinvent the wheel.
 Rather than that, you can enhance something that has always been there by redesigning or adding a very special feature.
-That’s why, as we’ve said earlier, you should start software MVP design with market analysis: consider existing designs – figure out what works and what doesn’t.
+That’s why, as we’ve said earlier, you should start software development with market analysis: consider existing designs – figure out what works and what doesn’t.

 Mind feedback.
-Between every iteration in the process of product development, there should be user feedback, as there is no reason to iterate unless the next design improvement resolves problems of the customers.
+Between every iteration in the process of software development, there should be user feedback, as there is no reason to iterate unless the next design improvement resolves the problems of the customers.
 User feedback is the only way to check if you get positive perceptions and to prioritize what to optimize next.

 Define metrics and KPIs.
 Without properly selected metrics and key performance indicators, MVP results can hardly be measured.
-While designing an MVP, create a list of metrics that evaluate user success –– they should reflect the user’s progress, reaction to tested features, and overall experience.
+While designing MVP software, create a list of metrics that evaluate user success –– they should reflect the user’s progress, reaction to tested features, and overall experience.
 This is the only way to get a clear understanding of the importance of each feature and how well the product is doing.

 How much does it cost?

+A rough estimate for mobile or web MVP development at Ronas IT is 3–4 months and $40–50K.
 Ronas IT Services will help you develop web or mobile apps from zero to hero.
 We can create user experience for your digital products to solve real problems and improve important business metrics with awesome interfaces.

 To sum up

-- You don’t have to hire each person separately because you already have all the people you need in an outsourced development team: project managers, designers, developers, testers, and even more.
+- You don’t have to hire each person separately because you already have all the people you need in an outsourced software development team: project managers, designers, developers, testers, and even more.

 - The work in the outsourced team is more coordinated than if you hire freelancers from different parts of the world.

 If you hire a freelance designer and a freelance developer, for example, you may face the problem of technical feasibility.
 So, if the first one makes a complex design, it doesn’t mean the second one can develop it.
 Being the communicator between them and making sure that the project goes smoothly will be up to you.
-In an outsourced team designers and developers work hand-in-hand, and a project manager makes sure that everything is done correctly and on time.
+In an outsourced software development team designers and developers work hand-in-hand, and a project manager makes sure that everything is done correctly and on time.